-Only some TVET courses count towards an ATAR.
-These courses are specified by NESA and require students to complete a full 240 hrs of delivery and also sit the HSC exam for the subject.
-You should check with your school careers adviser to ensure that you have a suitable pattern of study to be eligible for an ATAR
+Only some Stage 6 TVET courses count towards an ATAR.
+These courses are specified by NESA, and require students to complete a full 240 hours of delivery, as well as sit the HSC exam for the subject.
+You should check with your school careers advisor to ensure that you have a suitable pattern of study to be eligible for an ATAR.